taviandir/tampermonkey-CONfetti/README.md

 - Hide tutorial advisor in the top-right
 - Messages: Ctrl+Enter to send message

+# Known issues

+- CTRL-Enter to send messages only works sometimes

 # Upcoming features

 - Events: Filter by country